-The Virgin Mary had promised the seers a miracle would occur on her last apparition of October 13, 1917, because there was rampant skepticism about the apparitions.
-The “Miracle of the Sun” occurred before a huge crowd estimated in 70,000 people, which included newspaper reporters and photographers gathered at the Cova da Iria.
-Witnesses spoke of the sun appearing to change colors and rotating like a wheel — the solar phenomenon was visible within a forty kilometer radius.
-Some people only saw the radiant colors, and others saw nothing at all.
-The video shows that during the “Miracle of the Sun” the crowd panicked because they thought the sun would burn the earth.
+The Virgin Mary promised the seers a miracle would occur on her last apparition of October 13, 1917, because of rampant skepticism about the apparitions.
+The “Miracle of the Sun” occurred before a crowd estimated in 70,000 people, including newspaper reporters and photographers, at the Cova da Iria.
+Witnesses spoke of the sun appearing to change colors and rotating like a wheel — the phenomenon was visible within a forty kilometer radius.
+Some people only saw the radiant colors, and others saw nothing.
+The video shows the crowd panicked during the miracle because the people thought the sun would burn the earth.

 “Before the astonished eyes of the crowd, whose aspect was biblical as they stood bare-headed, eagerly searching the sky, the sun trembled, made sudden incredible movements outside all cosmic laws — the sun ‘danced’ according to the typical expression of the people.”

-The Blessed Mother assured the seers during her last apparition that she would take the younger children to Heaven soon, but Lucia would live longer to promote the Rosary devotion and to spread heavenly messages to the world.
-The Virgin Mary looked sad and informed the children the Almighty Father was deeply offended with the sins of humanity.
+The Blessed Mother assured the seers she would take Jacinta and Francisco to Heaven soon, but Lucia would stay to promote the Rosary and to announce heavenly messages to the world.
+The Virgin Mary sadly informed the seers the Almighty Father was deeply offended with humanity’s sins.